Ray Davis Portfolio

 - Generic auth error responses (no account-existence or reason leakage).

-for recovery; MFA via TOTP and SMS with a sign-in
+TOTP and SMS with a sign-in resolver for the

 Authorization (deny-by-default + RBAC)